 What waste do you have to dispose of?
 What type of waste is it?
 How big are the individual items?
 You may be having a clear out of your loft, garage or garden, or taking on a project to keep you occupied when there’s not much else you can do!
-Once you know what you will need to dispose of it will be easier to get the right skip booked.
+Once you know what you will need to dispose of it will be easier to get the right skip size booked.

-TJ has a range of skips to offer, everything from mini skips, right up to 35-yard containers and everything in between.
-Check out our individual skip pages to find out the exact sizes of the available skips and what their capacities are.
+TJ Waste has a range of skips to offer, from mini skips, right up to 35-yard containers and everything in between.
+Check out our individual skip pages to find out the exact skip sizes of the available skips and what their capacities are.
 This will help you decide which skip you’ll need to go for.

 Once you’ve decided which skip is suitable for you, get an online quote and book yours today.
 You can choose the delivery date, which can be as soon as the next working day if you wish!
 You can keep the skip for up to two weeks but you’ll receive a 5% discount if you opt to keep it for 4 days or less.
 But there’s no pressure – you don’t have to book your collection date when you order, you can play it by ear and let us know at a later time if you’d prefer.